LGBTQ health: Eating disorders and body image

 The term "body image" refers to how an individual perceives their own physical appearance, which can ultimately affect their sense of worth.
 Body image issues most commonly develop within an individual's teenage years, when self-consciousness is internalized and self-awareness is on the rise.
 These ideations are typically taught by parents, and can be influenced positively or negatively based on parenting interactions and styles.
 Research has found that women are primarily affected by negative body image thinking, but both sexes are strongly affected during the puberty years with poor thoughts regarding weight and comparing themselves to their peers.
-The traditional male-female gender binary continue to determine the standards of femininity and masculinity within today's society.
+The traditional male–female gender binary continue to determine the standards of femininity and masculinity within today's society.

 Negative body image can lead to the development of eating disorders, including restrictive or binge-based.
-Binge-eating disorder is the most common eating disorder recorded in the U.S. and has led to a rise in obesity rates.
+Binge-eating disorder is the most common eating disorder recorded in the US and has led to a rise in obesity rates.
 Binge-eating disorder is recorded more commonly in women compared to men, especially those who are obese, defined as a body mass index (BMI) recorded over 30.
 BMI is measured by recording an individual's height and weight, and comparing them to the overall health of a population.
 Transgender people tend to record higher levels of obesity and being overweight than cisgender individuals due the use of hormone replacement and halting therapies that can influence weight gain.
 The disorder consists of several types of criteria that an individual must fall under in order to be diagnosed with the condition, such as: eating more than others typically would in the same scenario, eating at specific intervals, feeling disgusted with oneself after eating, overeating when not physically hungry, or feeling a sense of lack of control around food or food-derived situations.
 Individuals who have been diagnosed and labeled as obese often face mistreatment in the healthcare setting and tend to have higher rates of depression and anxiety, and if they are of a different sexual orientation this can make matters worse.

 Sexual orientation has been recorded to be involved in medically defining obesity and likelihood of being diagnosed as overweight.
 Women identifying as lesbian or bisexual have a higher disposition and risk of being obese/overweight compared to straight women.
 Race and ethnicity also play a crucial role in determining obesity based on BMI, with women of color and those of sexual minority, those differing from heterosexuality, being at high risk for obesity.
 Gay men are more likely than straight men to develop eating disorders such as bulimia or anorexia nervosa.
 The cause of this correlation remains poorly understood, but is hypothesized to be related to the ideals of body image prevalent in the LGBT community.
 Obesity, on the other hand, affects relatively fewer gay and bisexual men than straight men.